akhilxnair/react-fampay/README.md

-## A PWA mockup created with React JS and Framer Motion
+## A PWA mockup created with React JS

 ## <a href="https://fampay-akhil-react.netlify.app/">Live Demo</a>